Will the Celtics cover the spread vs. the Pacers? Promo Codes, Betting Trends, Records ATS

 Additional Celtics Insights & Trends

-- The Celtics are 6-4 against the spread and 8-2 overall in their past 10 contests.
+- The Celtics have gone 8-2 in their last 10 contests, with a 6-4 record against the spread in that span.

-- Seven of Celtics' past 10 games have gone over the total.
+- The Celtics have gone over the total in seven of their past 10 contests.

 Bet on this or any NBA matchup at BetMGM